okTurtles/group-income/README.md

 ## Troubleshooting

-The recent release of Node 6.0 has caused some problems for some of our dependencies.

-So if you run into any errors [during the setup](docs/Getting-Started-frontend.md#how-do-i-get-set-up--just-run-the-site), try the suggestions in [`Troubleshooting.md`](docs/Troubleshooting.md).
+If you run into any errors [during the setup](docs/Getting-Started-frontend.md#how-do-i-get-set-up--just-run-the-site), try the suggestions in [`Troubleshooting.md`](docs/Troubleshooting.md).

-## Contributing

-Make sure to work in a named branch.
-See [`CONTRIBUTING.md`](CONTRIBUTING.md) for details.

 ## License